 This information is being provided as a resource and is intended for AIA purposes only.
 It should not be shared or otherwise distributed outside AIA.

-Requirement 1: State Component: Plan and conduct advocacy efforts at the state level:
+Requirement 1: State Component only: Plan and conduct advocacy efforts at the state level:

-Develop a state legislative agenda that is aligned with the AIA Public Policies and Position Statements.
-Share that agenda and critical legislation with the Institute and with local components around the state.
+Develop a state legislative agenda that is aligned with AIA Public Policies and Position Statements.
+Share that agenda and critical legislation with AIA and with local components around the state.

-Engage with the state’s legislature, licensing boards, procurement agencies, and other officials on issues of importance to the architectural community.
+Engage with the state’s legislature and other officials on issues of importance to the architectural community.

 Policy Platform 2020